Table of Contents

 - Cystic fibrosis with meconium ileus

-Liquid stool may pass around the hard stool mass and give a false impression of diarrhea (encopresis).
+Liquid stool may pass around the hard stool mass and thereby mimic the symptoms of diarrhea.

-Treatment consists of 2 phases: initial disimpaction intended to relieve the acute constipation, followed by maintenance therapy to evade constipation and prevent recurrence in the long run.
+Treatment consists of 2 phases: initial disimpaction, which is intended to relieve acute constipation, followed by maintenance therapy to avoid continued constipation and prevent recurrence.

-Acute relief of constipation by dislodging the impacted stools is the first step in management of constipation.
+Acute relief of constipation by dislodging impacted stools is the first step in management.
 Disimpaction is typically performed over 2–5 days.
-Various measures utilized for disimpaction can be summarized as follows:
+Various measures utilized for disimpaction are summarized in the table below.

 |Rectal approach||Saline and mineral oil enemas can be used.
 Phosphate preparations are best avoided in light of acute phosphate nephropathy secondary to such products.|

-Once disimpaction occurs, maintenance therapy is initiated to prolong benefits of disimpaction and eventually to prevent recurrence.
-It typically takes about 3–12 months and is terminated once the child achieves smooth return of bowel movements.
+Once disimpaction occurs, maintenance therapy is initiated to prolong the benefits of disimpaction and to prevent recurrence (see table below).
+The treatment typically takes about 3–12 months and is completed once a child’s bowel movements return to normal.

-Need for surgical intervention is seldom and only after failure of medical management.
+Treatment for organic diseases depends on the cause.
+Surgical intervention is needed only after the failure of medical management.

-Passage of feces in inappropriate situations after a chronological age of 4 years (or equivalent developmental level) is termed as encopresis.
+Pediatric encopresis is the involuntary or intentional passage of feces in inappropriate situations after the age of 4 years (or equivalent developmental level).

 |Retentive||With constipation and secondary overflow and leakage around obstruction; more common|